What are the best drum sample packs to improve your songwriting?

 First of all, no one needs another “it can cover every style of music” type loop library.
 It has to be a specific, dedicated library that is perfect for your songwriting style or else it’s money poorly-spent – not to mention, the time wasted looking for that one beat that will actually work for you if you do get such a set.

 Many loop libraries offer hundreds of loops, but are they the right style for what you plan to write?
-We have many drum packs aimed exclusively at a certain musical style and drumming genre.
+We have many consider the best drum sample packs aimed exclusively at a certain musical style and drumming genre.

 While customers have sometimes used our loops in odd yet surprisingly wonderful musical contexts (Led Zep Bonham type groove in a jazz-fusion type situation?
-Sure, why not?!), most users want to know what they are getting and know the drum samples/loops will work for them.
+Sure, why not?!), most users want to know what they are getting and know the samples and loops will work for them.

 Right from the beginning, we realized that if a loop pack was going to have any value to songwriters, it needed to include all the components necessary for songwriting.
 It needs drum beats for the verse, the chorus, and the bridge, not to mention fills to make those transitions musical.